Get insider access

 VRR + Local Dimming Yes

-The TV supports all three variable refresh rate (VRR) technologies, and its VRR range caps out at 144Hz.
+The Hisense U7K supports all three variable refresh rate (VRR) technologies, and its VRR range caps out at 144Hz.
 It can also do 1080p @ 240Hz, but not with VRR enabled.
 With VRR enabled, the TV sets itself to 72Hz with resolution halving when you attempt to run it at 1080p @ 240Hz.

-When the TV is connected to a PC using an AMD graphics card it disables HDR when the FreeSync toggle is enabled in the TV's Game Settings menu.
+When the TV is connected to a PC using an AMD graphics card, it disables HDR when the FreeSync toggle is enabled in the TV's Game Settings menu.
 For VRR and HDR to work simultaneously, FreeSync needs to be disabled on the TV, although this disables VRR for sources that only use FreeSync for VRR, such as older AMD graphic cards.

 Inputs